BlackWaspTech/redux-wasp/README.md

 }`;
 ```

-Fields can be passed alone as the second argument...
+Pass the query string alone as the second argument...

 ```js
 import { query } from 'redux-wasp';
 query('/my/url/endpoint', myFields);
 ```

-Or as a `fields` property on the init/configuration object...
+Or as a property called `fields` for the second argument...

 ```js
 import { query } from 'redux-wasp';